-The primary goal of my research is to identify and understand the intersection of gender, race and class inequalities in the labor market, as well as their implications in changing social and economic contexts in different national settings.
+My main research interest is to identify and understand the intersection of gender, race and class inequalities in the labor market, and how changing social and economic contexts shape them in different national settings.
 With funding from the NSF dissertation improvement grant, my current research focuses on the expanding paid care work sector as a key terrain for examining intersecting inequalities in the U.S. and China.
 I am also involved with two research projects examining how gender, race, and class matter for recovery from unemployment and family formation during economic downturns.

 Intersecting Inequalities in the Paid Care Work Sector Under Changing Social and Economic Contexts